AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 ---
-title: 'HIPAA Readiness for Commerce Services'
+title: 'HIPAA Readiness for [!DNL Commerce] Services'
-description: Learn how you can use the [!DNL Data Connection] extension to share [!DNL Commerce] data with the Experience Platform and maintain HIPAA compliance.
+description: Learn how you can use the [!DNL Data Connection] extension to share [!DNL Commerce] data with Experience Platform and maintain HIPAA compliance.
 role: Admin, Leader
 feature: Security, Compliance
 ---
-# HIPAA Readiness for Commerce Services
+# HIPAA Readiness for [!DNL Commerce] Services

-The [!DNL Data Connection] extension allows you to share [!DNL Commerce] back office event data with the Experience Platform and maintain HIPAA compliance.
+The [!DNL Data Connection] extension allows you to share [!DNL Commerce] back office event data with Experience Platform and maintain HIPAA compliance.

 >[!IMPORTANT]
 >
->Storefront event data is not HIPAA compliant.
-It is the merchant's responibility to [not send storefront event data](connect-data.md#data-collection) to Experience Platform.
+>Because storefront events are implemented on the client-side, it is the merchant's responsibility [not to send storefront event data](connect-data.md#data-collection) to Experience Platform.

 In this article, you learn:

+- What to install
-- How to ensure data sent to the Experience Platform is HIPAA-compliant
+- How to ensure data sent to Experience Platform is HIPAA-compliant
-- What encryption methods exist in [!DNL Commerce]
+- Data encryption in [!DNL Commerce]
-- How [!DNL Commerce] handles privacy requests

 ## Installation

-Merchants that have purchased the health care add-on for Adobe [!DNL Commerce] need to install the [HIPAA-Ready extension](https://experienceleague.adobe.com/en/docs/commerce-admin/start/compliance/hipaa-ready-service#installation).
-Merchants who want to send back office event data to Experience Platform need to make sure they are using the [latest version](release-notes.md) of the [!DNL Data Connection] extension, which is compatible with the HIPAA-Ready extension.
+Merchants who have purchased the health care add-on for Adobe [!DNL Commerce] need to install the [HIPAA-Ready extension](https://experienceleague.adobe.com/en/docs/commerce-admin/start/compliance/hipaa-ready-service#installation).
+After that extension is installed, you need to install the [!DNL Data Connection] extension with the additional `data-services-hipaa` module.
+This module ensures that any back office data you send to Experience Platform is HIPAA-compliant.

+1. If you have not already done so, [install](install.md#install-the-extension) the [!DNL Data Connection] extension.
+Follow all installation steps in that section.
+1. Download and install the `data-services-hipaa` module by running the following from the command line:

+    ```bash
+    composer require magento/data-services-hipaa
+    ```

+1. what now...

+>[!IMPORTANT]
+>
+>When the `data-services-hipaa` module is installed, storefront event data that is used by Live Search and Product Recommendations is no longer captured.
+To re-enable event collection for these services, see [topic](topic.md).

-## How to ensure data sent to the Experience Platform is HIPAA-compliant
+## How to ensure data sent to Experience Platform is HIPAA-compliant

-All back office event data that the [!DNL Data Connection] extension sends to the Experience Platform is considered sensitive.
-However, it is the responsibility of the merchant to apply data usage labels to their [!DNL Commerce] schema in Experience Platform to explictly identify particular data as sensitive.
+All back office event data that the [!DNL Data Connection] extension sends to Experience Platform is considered sensitive within [!DNL Commerce].
+However, it is the responsibility of the merchant to apply data usage labels to their [!DNL Commerce] schema in Experience Platform to explicitly identify particular data as sensitive.
 When you apply data usage labels directly to a schema, those labels are propagated to all existing and future datasets that are based on that schema.

-For an overview of data usage labels and their role within the Data Governance framework, see [data usage labels overview](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/overview) in the Experience Platform documentation.
+For an overview of data usage labels and their role within the Data Governance framework, see the [data usage labels overview](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/overview) in Experience Platform documentation.

-### Apply data usage labels to Commerce fields
+### Apply data usage labels to [!DNL Commerce] fields

 Follow the steps in the [manage data usage labels for a schema](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/tutorials/labels) tutorial to learn how to apply labels to your [!DNL Commerce] schema.